taylorstitch/workshop-docs/code-repository/theme/sections/product.md

 Shopify does not allow nesting of Sections out-of-the-box, but there is a workaround, example as follows, assuming your product.liquid collection template contains a "product-template" include...

-Instead of using the syntax above i.e. `{% section 'tsio-workshop-product' %}`, you should create a "token" e.g.`%%tsio-workshop-product%%`, then you can do something like this (also replacing the`shopify-section\` class to avoid css bugs\):
+Instead of using the syntax above i.e. `{% section 'tsio-workshop-product' %}`, you should create a "token" e.g.`%%tsio-workshop-product%%`, then you can do something like this (also replacing the `shopify-section` class to avoid CSS bugs):

 ```text
 {% capture wsProductSection %}